-Edward can be quite infuriating for sure, but don’t hate him though.
+Edward can be quite infuriating for sure but don’t hate him though.
 He’s only been king for about five minutes.
 He got the throne at a fairly young age and in a time of great turmoil.
 He still learns the politics of being a king.
-Plenty of medieval warrior-kings were total incompetent leaders.
+Plenty of medieval warrior-kings were totally incompetent leaders.

 King Edward isn’t necessarily bad or conning.
 He is just the product of someone in over his head trying to do what’s best despite lacking experience and being manipulated by his advisors.